Mideast mediator Oman at the center of a key first Iran-US meeting over Tehran's nuclear program

 Oman, home to 5.2 million people across an arid country just larger than Italy, stands out among the Gulf Arab states.
 Its oil and gas wealth is marginal by comparison, and its citizens outnumber its population of foreign workers.
 Omanis can be found working normal jobs from taxi cabs to offices.
 And its people are Ibadi Muslims, a more liberal offshoot of Islam predating the Sunni-Shiite split.

-It is a path O’Reilly referred to as “Omanibalacing” over 25 years ago — and one that still works today for the sultanate after the 2020 death of its longtime ruler Sultan Qaboos bin Said and the installation of Sultan Haitham bin Tariq Al Said.
+It is a path O’Reilly referred to as “Omanibalacing” over 25 years ago — and one that still works today for the sultanate after the 2020 death of its longtime ruler Sultan Qaboos bin Said and the installation of Sultan Haitham bin Tariq.

 Oman is “the master of quiet diplomacy,” O’Reilly said.
 “I think they are proud of that, the Omanis, they know that’s their reputation.”